Building a Serverless Wedding Photo Gallery using AWS Lambda, S3 and DynamoDB

 Conclusion

 I really enjoyed the chance to add additional functionality that could be hosted within the infrastructure project I had set up for our wedding website.
-Being able to replicate all the behaviour within a local setting was very satisfying, enabling a quick REPL for API/Client development.
+Being able to replicate all the behaviour within a local setting was very satisfying, enabling a quick REPL for API/client development.
 I was also very happy with the decision to structure both the client and API in a monorepo, with independent build pipelines for any changes that are pushed.